 - ▪ Option - contains name and value

 - ▪ Reset / Reset All - reset the option / options to their detected values

 - ▪ Description - option description

 - ▪ Preview Style - updates the diff view by applying the Clang-Format Style Options

 - ▪ Generate Clang-Format - create the .clang-format file on your local machine

 Once you are satisfied with your style and how it formats your code, it is time to press Generate Clang-Format to create the .clang-format file.
 Now you are ready to start formatting your code.

-For any suggestions or bugs to report, let us know on our GitHub.
+For any suggestions or bugs to report, let us know on the Clang-Format Editor GitHub.